News & Insights

 Adapting to new curricular deliveries and learning how to use modern educational tools also presents challenges.
 There’s a growing recognition that teaching methods may need to adjust to accommodate this demographic, which Cahoy ties back to the broader conversation about diversity.
 Additionally, many older students have undergraduate degrees in fields unrelated to theology, so they’re unaccustomed to the types of readings and study methods required for this coursework.

-“While I don’t think older students are directly changing methods and curriculum,” Cahoy explained, “what’s changed is recognizing the differences in who’s sitting in the classroom.
+“While I don’t think older students are directly changing methods and curriculum,” Cahoy said, “what’s changed is recognizing the differences in who’s sitting in the classroom.
 Adding age to that consideration is not a radical move.”

 Older students face less obvious concerns, noted Cahoy, like getting adequate student support from a millennial who may not fully understand their needs.
 Additionally, advanced technology can be another hurdle for students unfamiliar with current course delivery methods and educational tools.